secdevops-cuse/CyberRange/README.md

 # Mission Statement

 The Cyber Range has 22 AMI's available.
-The ultimate goal is to provide an opensource hostile environment leveraging hundreds of known vulnerable assets & configurations. from  minimize the effort needed to create a maximum  goal is to emulate the quality in the [Syracuse University Cyber SEED Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/)
+The ultimate goal is to provide an opensource hostile training environment leveraging hundreds of known vulnerable assets & configurations.

+This project will continue to go through multiple phases of evolution, training, and enhancements.
+The ultimate goal is to emulate the quality, format, and presentation of the [Syracuse University Cyber SEED Labs](http://www.cis.syr.edu/~wedu/seed/Labs_16.04/).

 This open-source research lab provides a bootstrap learning platform for Technologists studying any one of the "Big-3" technology domains.